grumpyjames/birding-almanac/features/a-200-bird-year/part-24-osprey-spectacular.md

 various plants sticking out of the long grass.
 There's the little brown beast; barely a couple of inches above the vegetation line, on a tiny offshoot of what looks like a thistly tree (botany isn't my strong point, sorry).
-It won't stop reeling now, with it's mouth wide open the whole time, giving the impression that the whole bird is vibrating.
+It won't stop reeling now, with its mouth wide open the whole time, giving the impression that the whole bird is vibrating.
 Perhaps it is; the percussive nature of sound and Newton's 3rd Law suggests it might be.